San Anto Cultural Arts

 Dimensions: 105’ x 16’

-Mural crew: Students from Alamo Achievement Center High School – Prince Beard, Leo Tijerina, Louis Tijerina, Wolfee, Carlos Fernandez, Jonathan Lopez, Chris Covarrubias, Jesse Villegas, Jesus Castaneda, EJ Ramos, Sara Gonzales, Marcus Carty, Kathleen Pastrano; Community Artists – Carolina Flores, Joe Villareal, Alex Rubio, Stephen Lopez, Christina Houle, Esteban Arredondo.
+Mural crew: Students from Alamo Achievement Center High School – Prince Beard, Leo Tijerina, Louis Tijerina, Wolfee, Carlos Fernandez, Jonathan Lopez, Chris Covarrubias, Jesse Villegas, Jesus Castaneda, EJ Ramos, Sara Gonzales, Marcus Carty, Kathleen Pastrano; Community Artists – Carolina Flores, Joe Villareal, Alex Rubio, Stephen Lopez, Christina Houle, Esteban Arredondo

 The mural is titled “Heavy Metal” because three of the artists were part of the same heavy metal band.
 The mural was blessed by the Azteca Danzantes and by Father Marty Elsner from Our Lady of Guadalupe Church, and Fernando Flores read original poetry at the dedication.